The Mekons

 Bulben, some hundreds of feet above the plain, is a small white

 square in the limestone...
-It is the door of faery-land...
-There is
+It is the door of faery-land..

 hardly a valley or mountainside where folk cannot tell you of some